What’s a Zero-Day Attack? A Diagram of the Vulnerability Timeline

 Vulnerabilities exist

-If no one knows about them, it’s not an immediate threat.
-Hackers can’t exploit what they don’t know.
+If no one knows about them, they’re not an immediate threat.
+Malware creators can’t exploit vulnerabilities they’re unaware of.

-When a good guy discovers a vulnerability, they often keep it a secret so malware authors can’t start to exploit it.
+When a good guy discovers a vulnerability, they often keep it a secret so malware authors can’t exploit it.

-Instead, they contact Microsoft privately, informing them of the issue so a fix can be distributed before the vulnerability becomes general knowledge.
+Instead, they contact Microsoft (or the creator of the software that has the vulnerability) privately, informing them of the issue so a fix can be distributed before the vulnerability becomes general knowledge.

-They sometimes indicate that details will be made public after a certain amount of time.
+Sometimes, they indicate that details will be made public after a certain amount of time.
 This is intended as an incentive for Microsoft to resolve the issue.
 For example, they might give Microsoft 90 days to release a fix.
+After that, the nature and details of the vulnerability may be published publicly.

-If a malware author or hacker discovers the vulnerability, they also try to keep it secret so Microsoft doesn’t learn about and fix it.
-Instead, they release malware exploiting the vulnerability so they can infect systems before anyone knows.
+If a malware author (a hacker) discovers the vulnerability first, they also try to keep it secret so Microsoft doesn’t learn about and fix it.
+Instead, they release malware exploiting the vulnerability so they can infect systems before anyone knows about the issue.

-If malware exploiting a vulnerability is discovered “in the wild” before a fix is available, then Microsoft has zero days to fix the problem.
-Hence, it’s called a “zero-day” exploit, vulnerability, or attack.
+A zero-day vulnerability means it was discovered “in the wild” before a fix was available.
+Microsoft has zero days to fix the problem because it’s already out there.

 The vulnerability timeline